A.W.A.K.E. in St. Louis: Sleep Apnea Educational Group

 -How to recognize heart attack signs and symptoms

-These screenings take about 30 minutes and are painless procedures that use ultrasound technology.
+These screenings take about 15 minutes and are painless procedures that use ultrasound technology.
 All exams are performed by a registered vascular technologist and reviewed by a board-certified vascular surgeon.
-A preliminary report will be provided the day of your screening.
-Physician referral not required.
-To schedule an appointment call 314-205-6074.
+Physician referral is not required.
+To schedule an appointment, call 314-205-6074.